“The tarot doesn’t ‘work’. We make it work.”

 Student hat *on*!

 I’ve been doing a new kind of daily (-ish*) draw this year that is working well.
 I think I made it up, inasmuch as anything under the sun is truly new.
-I am a voracious reader, and what I do is surely the culmination of ideas of those I consider my teachers through their many books.
+I am a voracious book reader, and what I do is surely the culmination of ideas of those I consider my teachers through their many books.

 A one card draw for me is usually not quite satisfying enough.
 My tendency is to interpret the card, and then get curious and pick another card or two (or three) to get a little more info or insight into my day or, more accurately for how I read, my mindset of the day.
 What had potential to work as a quick timely check-in becomes more of a drawn out chore, and because of that I was neglecting regular daily (-ish) readings for myself.